fiaas/fiaas-deploy-daemon/README.md

 * Create a Python tests -> py.test configuration with a suitable name (name of test-file)
 * Target: The specific test-file you wish to run
-* Python Interpreter: Make sure to add the virtualenv as an SDK, and use that interpreter
+* Python Interpreter: Make sure to add the virtualenv as an SDK, and use that interpreter...

 fiaas-config